AI-multimodal/Lightshow/README.md

 ------------------------------------------------------------------------

 **Lightshow** is a Python library for easily generating computational spectroscopy input files.
-If you use our code, please consider citing our [manuscript](https://doi.org/10.21105/joss.05182) in the Journal of Open Source Software.
+If you use our code, please consider citing our [manuscript](https://doi.org/10.21105/joss.05182) in the Journal of Open Source Software and our multi-code benchmark [paper](https://doi.org/10.1103/PhysRevMaterials.8.013801), which provides the methods and default parameters used in Lightshow.

 Often, it can be daunting to create comprehensive, well documented databases of materials structures and their x-ray absorption spectra.